GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2022-12-02-telperion.md

 title: "GGG workshop and fieldwork in South Africa"
 layout: splash
 ---
-## GGG Workshop and fieldwork in South Africa
+## GGG workshop and fieldwork in South Africa
 ###### *December 2022*